navarq/GettingAndCleaningDataProject/README.md

 The run_analysis.R contains all the functions for doing the analysis.
 The libraries data.table and dplyr are required hence referenced at the top.
 There are no missing values in the tidy dataset.
+The top level function run_analysis downloads the file, and carries out the merging and naming.

 ### createVariableNames Function